 If you don’t want to be disturbed by phone calls, you can simply set your Ringtone volume to zero.
 You can also set your Notifications volume to zero (for text messages and push notifications).

-The latest Smartphones allow you to connect just TagAcam’s audio to a Bluetooth headset, so you aren’t interrupted by other phone notifications or calls.
+The latest Samsung smartphones have a feature called “Separate app audio” that allow you to connect just TagAcam’s audio to a Bluetooth headset, so you aren’t interrupted by other phone notifications or calls.

 How far in advance will I get a warning?

 You will hear alerts in plenty of time, when you need them.

 For live mobile traps, the warning distance can be up to 30 seconds.
 For pot holes and other safety alerts, it’s closer to 10 seconds.
 For fixed camera alerts, the alert distance depends on your speed and local road conditions.
 Our trained team will set the best alert distance when updating locations within the Trinity database.

 How do I know TagAcam is running when I’m riding?

 You can switch on a monitoring tone from the Settings page and choose how often you’d like it to beep to let you know TagAcam is running.